List of Game of Thrones characters: Sansa Stark

 Sansa Stark (portrayed by Sophie Turner) is the first daughter and second child of Eddard and Catelyn Stark.
 Initially betrothed to King Joffrey, she is later released from her vow by Joffrey's betrothal to Margaery Tyrell.
+Then forced to marry Tyrion Lannister but it was never consummated.
 When Joffrey is poisoned at his wedding to Margaery, Sansa is smuggled out of King's Landing by Littlefinger and taken first to the Eyrie and then to her home of Winterfell, now under the control of House Bolton.
 She is forced to marry the abusive and sadistic Ramsay Bolton, but later escapes with the help of Theon Greyjoy.
 She reunites with her brother Jon Snow at Castle Black and, with Littlefinger's army, helps him reclaim Winterfell.
 She rules the fortress while Jon leaves to fight for Daenerys Targaryen, which Littlefinger uses as an opportunity to drive her away from her siblings until Brandon Stark (now the Three-Eyed Raven) reveals his treacherous past.
 Sansa gives the order to have Littlefinger executed by Arya.
 Sansa survives the attack of the White Walkers and is eventually crowned as queen of an independent North.